turbo-sim/turbodash/docs/documentation.md

       + \frac{1}{2}\left(u_4^2 - u_3^2\right).
 \end{gather*}
 $$
-The thermodynamic state at each station is evaluated assuming an isentropic expansion through the stage using the Coolprop fluid library:
+The thermodynamic state at each station is evaluated assuming an isentropic expansion through the stage using the Coolprop fluid property library:
 $$
 \begin{gather*}
     [p_i, T_i, \rho_i, a_i ] = \mathrm{EoS}(h_i, s_1) \\